10 Frugal Habits That Can Save You Over $500 a Month

 Estimated Monthly Savings: $20 – $40

-Jane, a single mom, saved $600 last year by mastering DIY fixes!
+Jane, a single mom, saved $600 last year by mastering basic DIY!

-Cashback apps reward everyday spending.
-For instance, signing up for Rakuten (visit their site, enter your email, and shop through their links) or Fetch Rewards (scan grocery receipts for points) is a frugal habit that saves money.
-Combine with store loyalty programs for extra savings.
-To enhance your budgeting, consider using minimalist budgeting tools for beginners.
+Cashback apps reward routine spending.
+Sign up for Rakuten (shop through their links) or Fetch (scan grocery receipts).
+Combine with store loyalty programs for extra value.
+For budgeting help, try minimalist budgeting tools for beginners.

 Popular Cashback Apps

-Use Rakuten, Ibotta, or Fetch Rewards for groceries and online shopping.
-Fetch is especially easy—just snap a photo of your receipt.
+Use Rakuten, Ibotta, or Fetch for groceries and online buys.

 Credit Card Rewards